 Two 5-alpha reductase inhibitors are already in use to treat benign prostatic hyperplasia (BPH), a non-cancerous growth of the prostate:

 - Finasteride (Proscar®)

 Large studies of both of these drugs have been done to see if they might also be useful in lowering the prostate cancer risk.
 In these studies, men taking either drug were less likely to develop prostate cancer after several years than men getting an inactive placebo.

 These drugs can cause sexual side effects such as lowered sexual desire and impotence.
-But they can help with urinary problems such as trouble urinating and leaking urine (incontinence).
+But they can help with urinary problems from benign prostatic hyperplasia (BPH) such as trouble urinating and leaking urine (incontinence).